Mary Dickens: Childhood

 In 1857 Dickens was visited at Gads Hill Place by Danish author and poet Hans Christian Andersen, who was invited for two weeks but who stayed for five.
 Andersen described Mary as resembling her mother.
 Author Peter Ackroyd described her as being "amiable, somewhat sentimental, but high-spirited and with a love for what might be called the life of London society.
 She seems to have attached herself to her father with an almost blind affection; certainly, she never married and, of all the children, she was the one closest to him for the rest of his life."

 After her parents separated in 1858 Mary Dickens and her aunt Georgina Hogarth were put in command of the servants and household management.
 She did not see her mother again until after her father's death in 1870.
 Of her father's alleged affair with the actress Ellen Ternan, which has been cited as the reason for the break-up of Charles Dickens's marriage, biographer Lucinda Hawksley wrote:

 "For Katey and Mamie, the knowledge that their father was sexually attracted to a girl their own age must have been utterly distasteful.
 Children are never happy to think about their parents' sex life and, in the nineteenth century, sex was a subject seldom discussed between the generations ...
 In a little over fifteen years, Catherine had given birth to ten children, as well as suffering at least two miscarriages.
 It is no wonder she did not have the energy of her childfree younger sister; nor that she lost the slim figure she had possessed when Charles married her.
 Towards the end of their marriage he had often made cruel jokes about her size and stupidity while praising Georgina to the hilt as his helpmeet and saviour.
 Both Katey and Mamie – by dint of being female – would undoubtedly have cringed at the way their father spoke about their mother and the way he made no secret of preferring the company of her sister, of Ellen and, for that matter, almost any other young attractive woman."

-Because Mary and Katey decided to stay with their father rather than with their mother they experienced a certain amount of social coldness.
+Because Mary and Kate decided to stay with their father rather than with their mother they experienced a certain amount of social coldness.
 A relative of their mother wrote, "they, poor girls, have also been flattered as being taken notice of as the daughters of a popular author.
 He, too, is a caressing father and indulgent in trifles, and they in their ignorance of the world, look no further nor are aware of the injury he does them."
 When Dickens decided to burn all his letters in 1860 in the field behind Gads Hill Place it was Mary and two of her brothers who carried them out of the house in basketfuls.
 These included correspondence from Alfred Tennyson, Thomas Carlyle, Thackeray, Wilkie Collins and George Eliot.
 Mary asked her father to keep some of them, but he refused, burning everything.